The Party Wall etc. Act 1996

 Responding to a Party Wall Notice

 It can be quite a daunting experience to receive a Party Wall Notice through the letter box informing you that your neighbour intends to undertake work to their property that affects the Party Wall.
-You need to consider the practical implications of ‘consent ‘ and ‘dissent’ to a Party Wall Notice.
+You need to consider the practical implications of 'consent' and 'dissent' to a Party Wall Notice.
 Not only is the language used in the notice stiff and formal, but being informed that you are likely to suffer noise and disruption due to building works is unlikely to be welcome news.
 There is also the complex consideration of how to respond to the notice whilst also maintaining good relations with neighbours.
-The Party Wall Notice procedure requires a requires a fairly stark choice between ‘consenting’ to the works and ‘dissenting’.
-The desired outcome for the owner planning work is that a neighbour provides ‘consent‘.
+The Party Wall Notice procedure requires a requires a fairly stark choice between 'consenting' to the works and 'dissenting'.
+The desired outcome for the owner planning work is that a neighbour provides 'consent'.
 This allows them to take advantage of the benefits of the Act without having to pay up for surveyors fees.
 However, most adjoining owners are reluctant to allow work to go ahead that might risk damage to their property without the involvement of a surveyor to review the timing and manner of works before they start.
+If you are an Adjoining Owner and have received a notice I can advise on how you can best protect your property and manage the Party Wall process.
+There is some further information in the government's explanatory booklet on the Party Wall process.
+If you are unsure how the Party Wall Act affects your property and want some advice then please give me a call.

 Adjoining Owners Advice